 Vaynerchuk himself is first to admit that he knows very little about marijuana.
 However, he sees a lot of potential in the industry.
 The cannabis business is very young, and Vaynerchuk has a sense that, despite its somewhat-negative image, the industry lends itself well to innovation and new tactics of marketing and advertising.

-However, Vaynerchuk speaks just as highly of the recreational aspects: "Among all of the strains and different flavors in the [cannabis] industry now, getting somebody who has actually tasted and tried them on that scale and can articulate the flavor profiles and nuances and the understanding of the subtleties needed to be that big voice."
+Vaynerchuk speaks just as highly of the recreational benefits of marijuana as he does of the medical aspects: "Among all of the strains and different flavors in the [cannabis] industry now, getting somebody who has actually tasted and tried them on that scale and can articulate the flavor profiles and nuances and the understanding of the subtleties needed to be that big voice."

 Vaynerchuk's Ideas and Qualifications